open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `ExtractGrokPatterns(target, pattern, Optional[namedCapturesOnly])`

 The `ExtractGrokPatterns` Converter returns a `pcommon.Map` struct that is a result of extracting named capture groups from the target string.
-If not matches are found then an empty `pcommon.Map` is returned.
+If no matches are found then an empty `pcommon.Map` is returned.

 `target` is a Getter that returns a string. `pattern` is a grok pattern string. `namedCapturesOnly` specifies if non-named captures should be returned.